feliciaatandoko/Black-Friday-Sales-Analysis/README.md

 # Black-Friday-Sales-Analysis

-This project analyzes Black Friday sales data to understand customer purchasing behavior across various product categories.
-The primary goal is to identify trends and patterns in customer purchases, specifically focusing on demographic factors influencing buying decisions.
+This project analyzes Black Friday sales data to explore customer purchasing behavior across various product categories.
+The primary goal is to identify trends and patterns in buying behavior, particularly focusing on demographic factors that influence purchasing decisions.

 ## Dataset
-The dataset consists of various attributes related to customer transactions during Black Friday.
-Key features include:
+The dataset consists of customer transaction information from Black Friday, including several key features:

-User_ID: Unique identifier for each customer.
+User_ID: A unique identifier for each customer.

-Product_ID: Unique identifier for each product.
+Product_ID: A unique identifier for each product.

-Gender: Gender of the customer (M/F).
+Gender: The gender of the customer (M or F).

-Age: Age group of the customer (e.g., 0-17, 26-35, 55+).
+Age: The age group of the customer (e.g., 0-17, 26-35, 55+).

-Occupation: Occupation code of the customer.
+Occupation: The occupation code associated with the customer.

-City_Category: Category of the city where the customer resides (e.g., A, B, C).
+City_Category: The category of the city where the customer resides (e.g., A, B, C).

-Stay_In_Current_City_Years: Number of years the customer has stayed in the current city.
+Stay_In_Current_City_Years: The number of years the customer has stayed in their current city.

-Marital_Status: Marital status of the customer (0 for single, 1 for married).
+Marital_Status: The marital status of the customer (0 for single, 1 for married).

 Product_Category_1, Product_Category_2, Product_Category_3: Categories to which the purchased products belong.

-Purchase: Amount spent by the customer.
+Purchase: The total amount spent by the customer.

+## Approach
+I conducted exploratory data analysis (EDA) to visualize customer demographics and purchasing trends.
+I compared two predictive models: linear regression and random forest regression, to see which model better understood purchasing behavior.

+## Results
+The analysis revealed that male customers aged 26-35 were the most frequent buyers during Black Friday.
+The random forest regression model outperformed the linear regression model in predicting purchases, indicating that it is more effective for this dataset.
+Based on these insights, I recommended targeted marketing strategies, such as discounts on popular products for the identified customer segment, to enhance sales and improve customer satisfaction.